 ASP.NET Web Deployment using Visual Studio: Introduction

-This tutorial series shows you how to deploy (publish) an ASP.NET web application to a Windows Azure Web Site or a third-party hosting provider, by using Visual Studio 2012 with the Windows Azure SDK.
-Most of the procedures are similar for Visual Studio 2010 and Visual Studio 2013.
+This tutorial series shows you how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or a third-party hosting provider, by using Visual Studio 2012 with the Azure SDK for .NET.
+Most of the procedures are similar for Visual Studio 2013.

 This content is also available as a free e-book in the TechNet E-Book Gallery.

 These tutorials guide you through deploying an ASP.NET web application that includes SQL Server databases.
-You'll deploy first to IIS on your local development computer for testing, and then to a Windows Azure Web Site and Windows Azure SQL Database for staging and production.
+You'll deploy first to IIS on your local development computer for testing, and then to Web Apps in Azure App Service and Azure SQL Database for staging and production.
 You'll see how to deploy by using Visual Studio one-click publish, and you'll see how to deploy using the command line.

 The number of tutorials might make the deployment process seem daunting.
 In fact, the basic procedures are simple.
 However, in real-world situations, you often need to do extra deployment tasks — for example, setting folder permissions on the target server.
 We've illustrated some of these additional tasks, in the hope that the tutorials don’t leave out information that might prevent you from successfully deploying a real application.